-For transfers involving shares in a Singapore entity that owns prescribed immovable properties in Singapore, the following will apply.
-If the entity has at least 50% of its total tangible assets comprising immovable properties in Singapore, it will be considered a property-holding entity (PHE).
+For transfers involving shares in a Singapore entity that owns prescribed immovable properties in Singapore, if the entity has at least 50% of its total tangible assets comprising immovable properties in Singapore, it will be considered a property-holding entity (PHE).

-Where shares in a PHE are transferred, in addition to the usual stamp duty payable upon the transfer of shares in an entity (currently taxed at 0.2%), additional conveyance duties (ACD) of 30% would be applied on the entire market value of the underlying residential property owned by the PHE, as well as the existing buyer stamp duty applicable for the transfers of residential properties (as per the rates above).
-For the disposal of shares of a PHE that primarily own residential properties in Singapore, an ACD of 12% would be applied on the entire market value of the underlying residential property owned by the PHE.
+Where shares in a PHE are transferred, in addition to the usual stamp duty payable upon the transfer of shares in an entity (currently taxed at 0.2%), additional conveyance duty (ACD) of 30% is applied to the entire market value of the underlying residential property owned by the PHE, as well as the existing buyer stamp duty applicable for the transfers of residential properties (as per the rates above).
+For the disposal of shares of a PHE that primarily owns residential properties in Singapore, an ACD of 12% is applied on the entire market value of the underlying residential property owned by the PHE.